-- Electric potential is independent of the test charge!!
+Electric potential is independent of the test charge!!
 Unit?

-A Few Things about the Electric Potential
+A Few Things about Electric Potential

-- What does the electric potential depend on? - Other charges that creates the field - What about the test charge? - No, the electric potential is independent of the test charge
+- What does the electric potential depend on? - Other charges that create the field - What about the test charge? - No, the electric potential is independent of the test charge other charges

-Test charge gains potential energy by existing in the potential created by other charges
+Test charge gains potential energy by simply existing in the potential created by

-- Which plate is at the higher potential? - Positive plate.
-Why? - Since positive charge has the greatest potential energy on it. - What happens to the positive charge if it is let go? - It moves from higher potential to lower potential - How about the negative charge?
+- Which plate is at a higher potential? - Positive plate.
+Why? - Since positive charge has the greatest potential energy on it. - What happens to the positive charge if it is let go? - It moves from higher potential to lower potential - How about a negative charge?

 Its potential energy is higher on the negative plate.
 Thus, it moves from negative plate to positive.
+Potential difference is the same.

-Potential difference is still the same
+The unit of the electric potential is Volt (V).

-- The unit of the electric potential is Volt (V). - From the definition, 1V = 1J/C.
+From the definition, 1V = 1J/C.